Fourier--Hermite Dynamic Programming for Optimal Control: Differential Dynamic Programming

 References \cite{yakowitz1984computational,liao1990proof,tassa2011theory} also suggest to use an additional backtracking line search scheme to improve convergence.
 A parameter $0 < \epsilon \leq 1$ is introduced in the update statement of the control in the forward pass routine as follows

 We start by setting $\epsilon = 1$ and update control using~\eqref{eq:forward_pass_backtracking} and then generate a new state sequence by forward simulation, that is, $\hat{x}_{k+1} = f(\hat{x}_k, \hat{u}_k)$.
-If the decrease in the cost function is not below a given threshold, the value of $\epsilon$ is decreased (e.g. by halving it), and we restart the forward pass again.
+If the decrease in the cost function is not below a given threshold, the value of $\epsilon$ is decreased (e.g. by halving it as we did in our case), and we restart the forward pass again.